EkType/Gotu/README.md

 ![Gotu](https://github.com/EkType/Gotu/blob/master/Promotion/Gotu_header.png "Gotu")

-Gotu is a calligraphic Devanagari font.
+Rotund curves, large loops and voluminous counters.
+Gotu reimagines Devanagari calligraphy while at the same time reinterprets what high contrast Latin typefaces can be.
+Though the Devanagari is penned with a traditional canted nib, the structures are improvised with an expressive whim that belies conventions of structure and challenges notions of consistency.
+Swooping calligraphic strokes inspire forms that are lyrical without being too opulent.
+The same spirit resonates within a modulated but sans seriffed Latin as letters retain a calligraphic stress but not without delicate typographic quirks.
+Furnished with such typographic subtleties, Gotu can lend its distinct style to a quaint monograph, a striking headline, an ornate invite or even a chic brand.

-Gotu is designed by Sarang Kulkarni.
+Gotu Devanagari is designed by Sarang Kulkarni and Gotu Latin by Kailash Malviya.
+Type design assistance and Font engineering by Maithili Shingre, Noopur Datye, and Girish Dalvi.
 This project is led by Ek Type, a collective of type designers based in Mumbai focused on designing contemporary Indian typefaces.

+This font supports the Devanagari and Google Latin Pro glyphset.
 --------------

 ## License